Top tips to manage your pet’s joint health

 There are a number of reasons why your pet might need extra support in their joint health, which includes, old age, being overweight, as well as trauma or injury.
-Joint stiffness tends to occur more often as you pet ages with dogs being more susceptible.
+Joint stiffness tends to occur more often as your pet ages with dogs being more susceptible.
+However, young dogs can also develop joint stiffness.
 Some large breeds of dog in particular, are more prone to developing joint stiffness.

 During the colder months, joint stiffness can appear more pronounced in your pet.
 They may need support when bending down to their food bowl and may not jump up as much.
 It is especially important to support joints in senior pets, as they may feel the cold more.
 If your pet has had any broken bones, this may also mean they are more sensitive to the cold.

 There are common signs to look out for which include:

 - Your pet may like resting more following exercise.

 - Your cat may sleep alot and not play or go out as much as you would expect.

 - They may avoid performing certain tasks, such as jumping into the car or onto a chair.

 - Your pet's may seem irritable or sometimes aggressive.

 - Your pet might seek out warm spots around the house, such as sunny areas, heat vents or near to radiators.